 These gluten free s'mores cookies are perfectly chewy, packed with milk chocolate chunks, and topped with marshmallows!
 They're a great drop cookie for Summer.

-I don’t know about you but I looove s’mores.
-And not just because they’re delicious (though they are).
+I don't know about you but I looove s'mores.
+And not just because they're delicious (though they are).
 Everything about this classic little treat reminds me of Summer.
-Which is why I just had to develop a gluten free s’mores cookie recipe.
-Fans of my s’mores bars will understand 😉
+Which is why I just had to develop a gluten free s'mores cookie recipe.
+Fans of my s'mores bars and mini s'mores pies will understand 😉

 So!
 A little bit about these cookies.
 They're chewy, easy to make, and oh-so-delicious!
 I'm going to talk you through the process, and I'm thinking you will end up making these over and over again this Summer.